SouthernMethodistUniversity/geospatialdata/sections/how.md

 * How does it read your data?
 What kinds of data (metadata, administrative, geospatial) is it looking at?
 * How does a DH tool create a visualization?

-## If our goal is *to make a map.* we still need to determine what tool you need for your project
+## If our goal is *to make a map,* we still need to determine what tool we need for our project.
 * A tool for mapping: [Storymaps](https://storymaps.arcgis.com/)
     * [Create A Rich Multimedia Narrative with ESRI Story Maps By Olivia Ildefonso, GC Digital Fellow](https://www.arcgis.com/apps/Cascade/index.html?appid=581c9883c9fa4bab8f8048eaa130a813)
 * A tool for data viz: [Tableau Public](https://public.tableau.com/en-us/s/)
 * A tool for geospatial analysis: [ARC-GIS](https://www.esri.com/en-us/arcgis/products/arcgis-online/overview)
     * ARC-GIS contains data *sources*, allows for *processing and analysis* of that data, and you can use it to create an presentation layer or *output* of maps.